Sterility Assurance Level

 European Union harmonized standard EN 556-1 specifies that a sterility assurance level (SAL) of 10−6 or less (e.g. 10−7) should be achieved in order to designate a terminally sterilized medical device as sterile.
 In the USA, the American National Standard ANSI/AAMI ST67 specifies that a maximal sterility assurance level of 10−6 is required for the majority of terminally sterilized health care products.

-Achieving the SAL value of 10-6 is the critical requirement for achieving CE Marking and US FDA Approval most of the medical devices.
+Achieving the SAL value of 10-6 is the critical requirement for achieving CE Marking and US FDA Approval for most of the medical devices.

 Based on the intended use there is a choice to select the appropriate sterility assurance level for medical devices.